PatrycjaData/Airline_Passenger_analysis/README.md

 To analyze and visualize passenger satisfaction, focusing on gender differences.

 ## Files in this Project
-- `Airline_Passenger_Satisfaction.ipynb` - Jupyter notebook analysis and visualizations
+- `Airline_Passenger_Satisfaction` - Jupyter notebook analysis and visualizations
-- `README.md` - describes this project
+- `README` - describes this project
 - `Licence` - MIT License for this project

  ## Tool